 Jose Maria Figueres Olsen joined the Carbon War Room as its Chair in 2009.
 In 2012 he became the organization's President (Chief Executive).
-Today he is the Chairman of the Board of the Strategic Alliance between Carbon War Room and Rocky Mountain Institute, established in October 2014.

 After a successful business career (1979-1987), José María served as Minister of State and was later elected President of Costa Rica (1994-1998) at the age of 39.
 As President he created a comprehensive national development strategy based on the tenets of sustainability: sound economics, investment in human development, and a strong alliance with nature.